 Alright enough chit chat, right?
 Let’s get into what you came here for!
 Easy, healthy vegan breakfast recipes that will help you start your day stress-free with a delicious, well-balanced, plant-based meal.

+We’ve gone over the basics of what vegans eat for breakfast, now we’ll get into some actual recipes to try.
 I’ve divided this list into categories to help organize it.
 Whether you’re feeling pancakes, an omelet, a smoothie, baking or oats, you’ll find it on the list below.
-You can also follow my Vegan Breakfast Pinterest board for even more ideas for healthy vegan breakfasts.
+We’ll cover:

 Pancake, Waffle, Crepe and French Toast Recipes